bleutzinn/grav-plugin-form-prefiller/README.md

     - prefill_data.test.var2.var2b
 ```

 Multipe files can be read by specifying a list.
 For more information see the [Import Plugin](https://github.com/Perlkonig/grav-plugin-import) documentation.

+### Troubleshooting

+The plugin tries to silently cope with errors but does log them.
+When form fields do not get prefilled take a look at the Grav log file ('logs/grav.log`).
+Also when the debugger is enabled error messages as well as warnings are displayed in the [Debug Bar](https://learn.getgrav.org/16/advanced/debugging#debug-bar).

+An example of an error log message is:
+"FormPrefillerPlugin: Error reading data from "user://data/test.yaml": Indentation problem at line 4 (near " ef_val2a")"

 ## Credits